 3.25mm D Crochet Hook

-Worsted Weight Yarn in the color for the hat and Brown for the branch
+Worsted Weight Yarn in the color for the hat and Brown

 Embroidery floss for the flowers